 It also requires mastery and application of techniques for designing, executing and evaluating plans, programs and projects in the social area, as well as of the dynamics of organizing, planning and managing benefits and services (i.e. visits, technical investigation, reports and information releases on Social Work matters), combining the professional specificity with the interaction in interdisciplinary teams.
-All this associated to the strategies of socialization of institutional information and of guidance to the population on identifying resources for meeting and defending their rights.
+All this associated with the strategies of socialization of institutional information and of guidance to the population on identifying resources for meeting and defending their rights.

 It is structured in three sections: i) theoretical and methodological foundations of social life, ii) socio-historical foundations of Brazilian society, and ii) foundations of the social work practice.
 In the early stages, students take general courses, such as: Socio-Historical Formation of Brazil, Introduction to Sociological Theory, and Political Science.
 In the second half of the program, they take specific courses on Social Work matters.
 The curriculum also includes a supervised internship that must be carried out along three consecutive semesters, starting from the sixth semester, and a final project (TCC), which must be developed in the last semester.